yangkevin2/naacl-2021-fudge-controlled-generation/README.md

 (2) When you construct your training data, if you have an example in your data e.g. "This movie is great!" for positive sentiment, you want to learn on all the pairs (This, +), (This movie, +), (This movie is, +), etc., as that's one of the main points of our approach.

 (3) For computational efficiency, we first filter the base model's next token probabilities down to the top 200 (Sec.
 3.1 in the paper), before adding the classifier logits.
 This way you only need to evaluate your classifier on 200 continuations.
 Then afterward, you filter down again to whatever top-k/greedy/nucleus sampling you're using for evaluation (we use top-k with k=10 for poetry and topic, greedy for formality).

+(4) You can use a pretrained LM backbone instead of a simple LSTM backbone for the predictor as well.
+This should work better when your dataset is smaller.